ajesamann/scrub/README.md

 - Sizing starts at 5px and goes up to 200px in increments of 5.

 For example mr = margin-right, pl = padding-left, pt = padding-top, mb = margin-bottom, and ma or pa = all sides.
-You can also use the "auto" at the end for auto sizing.
+You can also use "auto" at the end for auto sizing.

-Special Sizes:
+Special sizes:

 ```
 "0": 0